HotCakeX/Set-DynamicIPDoHServer/README.md

 ### Prerequisites

-Make sure you have the latest stable PowerShell installed from Github before running this module: https://github.com/PowerShell/PowerShell/releases/latest
+Make sure you have [the latest stable PowerShell installed from Github](https://github.com/PowerShell/PowerShell/releases/latest) before running this module. if it's your first time installing that PowerShell, restart your computer after installation so task scheduler will recognize `pwsh.exe` required for running this module.

 > **Note**
 > store installed version currently not supported, but soon will be</h5>